-Working for the government offers so many opportunities that there is no limit to what you can learn working as an intern.
+Working for the government offers so many opportunities that there is no limit to what you can learn.
 In addition to all of the opportunities that are considered typical job possibilities, there are also chances to gain employment in government offices that deal with the environment, education, medicine, or even the military where endless internship opportunities are available.
-Positions are available for students seeking a chance to work as engineers, researchers, teachers in addition to the more customary government internships/jobs such as students involved in political science and pre-law courses.
+Positions are available for students seeking a chance to work as engineers, researchers, and teachers in addition to the more customary government internships or jobs such as students involved in political science and pre-law courses.

 Students who are interested in finding internship experiences with the government should consider the following programs:

 Student Temporary Employment Program (STEP)